Vendel, Ille-et-Vilaine

 Vendel (/fr/; Gwennel; Gallo: Vandèu) is a former commune in the Ille-et-Vilaine department in Brittany in northwestern France.
 On 1 January 2019, it was merged into the new commune Rives-du-Couesnon.
+Inhabitants of Vendel are called Vendelais in French.

 Geography

 Vendel is located 38 km northeast of Rennes and 45 km south of Mont Saint-Michel.

 The adjacent communes are La Chapelle-Saint-Aubert, Billé, Saint-Georges-de-Chesné, and Saint-Jean-sur-Couesnon.

-Population

-Inhabitants of Vendel are called Vendelais in French.